Adam Duvall Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in MLB.

-- The Twins have a 3.74 team ERA that ranks fourth among all MLB pitching staffs.
+- The Twins have a 3.74 team ERA that ranks fourth across all league pitching staffs.

-- Twins pitchers combine to allow the ninth-fewest home runs in baseball (76 total, one per game).
+- Twins pitchers combine to allow 77 home runs (one per game), the ninth-fewest in baseball.

-- The right-hander last appeared on Thursday against the Detroit Tigers, when he tossed four innings, allowing two earned runs while giving up three hits.
+- His most recent appearance came on Saturday against the Detroit Tigers, when the right-hander tossed seven innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.